gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 messages are non-reliable or reliable transmitted by SCTP.

-During initialization, that is before Association reaches the ESTABLISHED state (see {{state-diagram}}), inband Key Management use DATA chunks that SHALL use the Protection Engine PPID (see
+During initialization, that is before Association reaches the ESTABLISHED state (see {{RFC9260}} section 4), inband Key Management use DATA chunks that SHALL use the Protection Engine PPID (see
 {{iana-payload-protection-id}}).
 These DATA chunks SHALL be sent unprotected by the protection engine as no keys have been established yet.
-As soon as the SCTP Association reaches PROTECTED state, any protection engine that uses inband key management, i.e. sent using SCTP DATA chunks with the Protection Engine PPID, will have their message protected inside SCTP CRYPTO chunk protected with the
+As soon as the SCTP Association reaches ESTABLISHED state, any protection engine that uses inband key management, i.e. sent using SCTP DATA chunks with the Protection Engine PPID, will have their message protected inside SCTP CRYPTO chunk protected with the